Hannes-Schniz/Hangman/README.md

-# src.data.Hangman
+# Hangman
-A simple src.data.Hangman game
+A simple Hangman game

 Works best on Consoles that support ANSI escape codes!